ics-314-code-crew/ics-314-code-crew.github.io/index.md

 # Team Members

 1. Jake Dickinson - Currently pursuing a Bachelor of Science in Computer Science at the Department of Information and Computer Sciences at the University of Hawaii, Manoa.
 Interested in Game Development.

+2. Jayden Sagayaga - I am also currently pursuing a Bachelor of Science in Computer Science at the Department of Information and Computer Sciences at the University of Hawaii, Manoa.
+My interests in this major is also about Game Develpment.